computational-geophysics-lab/h-mec-ginkgo/experiments/h-mec-rsf-ginkgo-v1/README.md

  - Write to output files

 ## About ginkgo
 In ginkgo the matrices (and vectors) are objects of type gko::matrix::Dense<double>.
 The entries of the matrices are accessed by pointers into the gko matrices.
 When constructing a matrix, a executor has to be chosen, i.e. the matrix lives either on the CPU or the GPU.
 Assembly of the LSE is done on the CPU, whereas the solving of the LSE is done on the GPU.
-This means after assembling the LSE we have to copy it to the GPU and afterwards we have to copy the solution from the GPU back to the CPU to process it.
+This means after assembling the LSE we have to copy it to the GPU and afterwards we have to copy the solution from the GPU to the CPU to process it.

+The [Ginkgo](https://ginkgo-project.github.io)-website contains the [Documentation](https://ginkgo-project.github.io/ginkgo-generated-documentation/doc/develop/) and a [Tutorial](https://github.com/ginkgo-project/ginkgo/wiki/Tutorial-1:-Getting-Started) for getting started.

+A list of solvers can be found under [Ginkgo Solvers](https://ginkgo-project.github.io/ginkgo-generated-documentation/doc/develop/namespacegko_1_1solver.html).
+The current direct LU solver is experimental and can be found [here](https://ginkgo-project.github.io/ginkgo-generated-documentation/doc/develop/classgko_1_1experimental_1_1solver_1_1Direct_1_1Factory.html)